newenclave/aikartos/README.md

 - Designed for STM32 Cortex-M4 MCUs
 - Written in C++20

+---

+## Examples

+> All examples can be found in the "aikartos/src/tests" folder.

 | Example                  | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|
 | `round_robin.cpp`        | Demonstrates basic Round-Robin task switching between three simple infinite loops. |